bachan/articles/ab_testing_in_tiki_search_1/README.md

 ## CTR Distribution

-Here’s how a typical CTR distribution in Tiki Search looks like:
+Here's how a typical CTR distribution in Tiki Search looks like:

 ![](files/01_ctr_distribution.png)

 This is a density graph that has specific CTR values on x axis and the number of users that had that specific CTR as their average by y axis.
 The peaks around 0.25, 0.20 etc are the users who just made a few impressions before clicking what they wanted to find and never came back during the test period - the low number of "views" is the reason why their CTRs seem to be so high.

 Note that we splitted the CTRs by users in our distribution, because most of statistical tests work under an assumption that the observations should be independent from each other (and we assume that different Tiki users act independently from each other).
-We could’ve used search sessions instead of users, but then if the same user did a search twice, the second observation might be dependent on the first one (for example, you search "vegetables", because you haven’t found anything for "cucumber") and thus it might be harder to use statistical tests.
+We could've used search sessions instead of users, but then if the same user did a search twice, the second observation might be dependent on the first one (for example, you search "vegetables", because you haven't found anything for "cucumber") and thus it might be harder to use statistical tests.

-Let’s start with a simple idea - let’s find a way to model the CTR distribution above and generate N distributions like that.
+Let's start with a simple idea - let's find a way to model the CTR distribution above and generate N distributions like that.
 We will call it our A1 group.
-Then let’s do another N distributions using the same parameters and call it A2 group.
-And finally let’s do another N distributions, but change our parameters with a constant uplift coefficient, so that the average of the distributions in this 3rd group would be slightly higher than in A1 and A2.
+Then let's do another N distributions using the same parameters and call it A2 group.
+And finally let's do another N distributions, but change our parameters with a constant uplift coefficient, so that the average of the distributions in this 3rd group would be slightly higher than in A1 and A2.
 This will be our group B.

 We will use groups A1 and A2 to check that False-Positive Rate (FPR) of our statistical test is below the required threshold.
 And we will use A1 and B to check that the sensitivity of our test is high enough given the accepted error probability.